-• Bacteria: The PBCR beneficial use includes swimming.
+- Bacteria: The PBCR beneficial use includes swimming.
 If the PBCR beneficial use is not supported, that means there is too much bacteria in that waterbody.
 Many types of bacteria are pathogens which are things that can cause disease in animals or plants.
-According to the Oklahoma WQS, bacterial testing is done for Escherichia coli (E. coli) and Enterococci.
-They may be found in fecal matter entering waterbodies from sources such as sewage discharges, leaking septic tanks, or runoff from animal feedlots.
+Oklahoma WQS specify that attainment status is determined by evaluating Escherichia coli (E. coli) and Enterococci.
+These pathogen indicators may be found in fecal matter entering waterbodies from sources such as sewage discharges, leaking septic tanks, or runoff from animal feedlots.
 Therefore, they are used as a surrogate for pathogen bacteria in this TMDL.
-The 2022 Integrated Report indicates that Enterococci impairs 4,703 miles of streams in Oklahoma, and E. coli impairs 2,464 miles of streams.
+The 2022 Integrated Report indicates Enterococci impairs 4,703 miles of streams in Oklahoma, and E. coli impairs 2,464 miles of streams. - Turbidity: When more than 10% of turbidity samples in a lake are greater than the turbidity standard (50 NTU for WWAC) based on long-term record of most recent 5 years, the Fish and Wildlife Propagation beneficial use will be considered not attained.
+Turbidity is a measure of water clarity, so it cannot be expressed as a mass load.
+Total suspended solids (TSS) are therefore modeled and evaluated as a surrogate for turbidity using a site-specific relationship derived from TSS and turbidity measurements.
+Three of the ten waterbodies identified in Table 1 indicate nonsupport of the Fish and Wildlife Propagation use based on turbidity levels observed in the waterbodies.
+However, TMDLs were not developed because TMDLs had been established for them (2012 Bacteria and Turbidity TMDLs for the Muddy Boggy Creek Area).

-TMDL Study: The TMDL study evaluated four waterbodies in the Arkansas-Keystone Basin Study Area that Oklahoma DEQ designated as impaired in the 2022 Integrated Report 303(d) list for nonsupport of the PBCR beneficial use.
+TMDL Study: The TMDL study evaluated ten waterbodies in the Red-Sulphur Subregion Study Area that Oklahoma DEQ designated as impaired in the 2022 Integrated Report 303(d) list for nonsupport of the PBCR beneficial use.
 The criteria to determine if a stream is listed on the 303(d) list can be found in Implementation of Oklahoma's Water Quality Standards (Title 252, Chapter 740).

-The Oklahoma WQS formerly utilized three bacterial indicators (fecal coliform, E. coli, and Enterococci) for waterbody assessment.
-In keeping with EPA's recommended Recreational Water Quality Criteria for States, the Oklahoma WQS were revised on July 1, 2011 to contain only E. coli and Enterococci.
-No more fecal coliform TMDLs have been developed since then.
-The WQS for E. coli and Enterococci bacteria are listed in the Assessment of Primary Body Contact Recreation support [OAC 252:740-15-6(b-c)].
+The assessment protocols for E. coli and Enterococci bacteria are listed in the Assessment of Primary Body Contact Recreation support [OAC 252:740-15-6(b-c)].
 The PBCR season every year is May 1 - September 30.

-Water quality monitoring is conducted to determine the impairment status of Oklahoma waterbodies.
+Water quality monitoring is conducted to see determine the impairment status of Oklahoma waterbodies.
 In Oklahoma, water quality monitoring is conducted by the Oklahoma Conservation Commission (OCC), the Oklahoma Water Resources Board (OWRB), and the U.S. Geological Survey (USGS).
-Between 2000 - 2018, 70 bacterial samples were collected for the waterbody in the Study Area.
+Between 2006 - 2022, 209 bacterial samples were collected for the waterbody in the Study Area.
 For this study, the water quality data generated by all of these samples was analyzed to find out if the waterbodies in the Study Area were impaired for bacteria thus necessitating a TMDL.
 These assessments can be found in Table 2-3 in the TMDL report, and the water quality data can be found in Appendix A of the TMDL report.
-Based on data evaluation, seven bacterial TMDLs are needed for the waterbodies in the Study Area.
+Based on data evaluation, 11 bacterial TMDLs are needed for the waterbodies in the Study Area.